fitincontact/ifengine/docs/ifengine_UI_design.md

 For some reason player need press enter (menu / command / cutscene consoles).
 See [Actions](#actions) and [View](#view).

-- 'Enter' in the Menu Console moves the Player to a first room (the game is started)
+- 'Enter' in the Start Console moves the Player to a first room (the game is started)
 - 'Enter' in the Room Console updates the Room Console
 - 'Enter' in the Inventory Console moves the Player to the Room Console